Makeover #2 of the Master Bedroom Renovation – DIY Nightstand Makeover

 The next day, it’s time to paint!
 I started the paint job with the drawers.
 Make sure to stir your paint before applying.
 I also always give it a frisk shake before I open it.
 I also keep my Wooster Silvertip paintbrush dampened with water using a spray bottle.
 This allows the paint to go on smooth, and you will have fewer brush strokes.

-I applied one coat of paint to the nightstands and the drawers.
+I applied one coat of Dixie Belle’s Cotton to the nightstands and the drawers.

-After about 2-3 hours of drying time, I apply a second coat.
+After about 2-3 hours of drying time, I apply a second coat of chalk paint.
 Since we used shellac, it only took two coats of white to fully cover.
 And, no bleed through!